Trevoke/dwarlixir/README.md

 What about aging; could be a separate tick for everyone (easy) or some kind of "everything ages at the same time" tick.
 If the latter, I need, I think, to make it possible to subscribe to _events_ in the ECS framework.
 Well, my "Watcher" idea is growing old quickly isn't it.
 Unless I create a Universe entity with a Tick component which could get updated with a monotonically increasing value, and that would be something that various things could watch...

+## A player character:
+- can move
+- gains "idle xp" ?
+- can talk
+- can disconnect

+Priority 1: on the server, able to send and receive messages Priority 2: actually having a working character Priority 3: being in a room